 Business law, tax law, and estate planning services are what we do best.
 Read more about each of these important categories and how we help clients find the answers they need.

 Our firm assists clients in researching and resolving tax-related questions and issues.
-We advise clients concerning tax issues for individuals, businesses, trusts and estates.
-Our tax law related services include preparing federal and state tax returns, resolving tax controversies, and assisting with other IRS and Georgia tax related matters.
+We advise clients concerning tax issues for individuals, businesses, trusts, and estates.
+Our tax law-related services include preparing federal and state tax returns, resolving tax controversies, and assisting with other IRS and Georgia tax-related matters.
 We assist clients in resolving taxes owed to the Internal Revenue Service and/or Georgia Department of Revenue.
 We can also help taxpayers who need to catch up by filing past-due tax returns.
 We assist taxpayers who owe past-due balances in evaluating their options, including establishing installment agreements or filing offers in compromise when appropriate.
-Tax law services is one of our specialties.
+Tax law services are one of our specialties.

 Estate planning is the process of planning for an efficient disposition of assets following a person’s death.
 This process varies significantly for residents of different states.
 Our firm assists Georgia clients in reviewing and evaluating the tax issues and non-tax issues related to their estate plans.

 The estate planning process typically involves the preparation of wills with trust provisions (and sometimes revocable “living” trusts), powers of attorney, and advance directives for health care (sometimes called “living wills”).
 The process also frequently involves retirement and income tax planning, reviewing insurance policy and retirement plan beneficiary designations, reviewing property ownership, estate tax planning, lifetime gifting strategies, and planning for the most efficient transfer of assets to intended beneficiaries in accordance with the unique needs and circumstances of the client’s family.